-The table below shows that 20.7% of households in the municipality have access to tap water inside the dwellings, while the average for the District Municipality is 16.8 %.
-The percentage of households with access to tap water inside the yard is 29.2 %.
+The table below shows that 10.2% of households in the municipality have access to tap water inside the dwellings, while the average for the District Municipality is 16.8 %.
+The percentage of households with access to tap water inside the yard is 34.9 % and is higher than that of the District at 33.6%.
 The table further shows that majority of the households have access to tap water on community stands, above the acceptable walking distance 200m as required by standards.

 The challenge of water results with desperate community members walking for a long distance to access water.
-It should also be noted that 15% of households in the Municipality have no access to tap water where the District Municipality percentage is 15.8%.
-It is worrying that some households in the Municipality still rely on springs, rain-water tanks, stagnant water or dams, rivers and vendors as primary sources of water which may cause health hazard to the residents.
+It should also be noted that 9.3% of households in the Municipality have no access to tap water where the District Municipality percentage is 15.8%.
+It is worrying that 9.3% households in the Municipality still rely on springs, rain-water tanks, stagnant water or dams, rivers and vendors as primary sources of water which may cause health hazard to the residents.